The Hastur Cycle: Robert Chambers’s Wacky King in Yellow

 At risk of a tangent, “The Yellow Sign” does fall victim to that silly trope of the narrator having written the whole thing while dying.
 In this case, he wrote, by hand, fourteen printed pages’ worth of text.
 Apparently he writes the story in the gap between the King in Yellow murdering Tessie and the police arriving, which, given that the neighbors contacted the police as soon as they heard Tessie scream, can be no more than a few minutes.
 Though in the throes of despair, this dying man somehow does not introduce a hint of desperation or his situation until the last couple paragraphs.
 The narrator’s manuscript also features extensive quotations.
 Can you remember every word of a conversation you had yesterday?
 Thoughtfully, he even ends the story on a dash, rather than just stop writing mid-sentence because he has, you know, died.
 Anyway, that goofy ending almost ruins the whole story for me.
 Perhaps, in Victorian times, people could write by hand much more quickly?

 Most of the other stories blur together.
 “The River of Night’s Dreaming” starts strong, with a woman escaping a freak bus accident, but devolves into weird lesbian BDSM sexual horror.
-There is the sense that the characters lose their original identities, falling into the roles of the cast of The King in Yellow and the tragic ending that implies.
+There is the sense that, in a Victorian house sense fallen to tremendous ruin, the characters lose their original identities, falling into the roles of the cast of The King in Yellow and the tragic ending that implies.
 In a twist, the protagonist is schizophrenic.
 A monster turns up whose giant penis has blood “oozing from its toothless maw” (82).
-This strikes me as belonging to the same category as the “spooky monster with bleeding eyes” trope, where it is disgusting and scary, but not in a threatening way.
+This strikes me as belonging to the same category as the “spooky monster with bleeding eyes” trope, where it is disgusting and scary but not in a threatening way.
 If I saw a creature with a bleeding penis, my first thought is that the creature is gruesomely injured, not that it poses a threat to me.